 If your income is low, you may be eligible for subsidies, such as the Advanced Premium Tax Credit, also known as a Obamacare subsidy.
 These subsidies make Marketplace plans more affordable and can dramatically reduce your costs.

-List of Companies Offering Individual Health Insurance Plans in Alabama
+What Companies Offer Individual Health Insurance Plans in Alabama?

 The state has also experienced turnover among insurers offering plans under the Affordable Care Act (ACA).
 Previously, three companies offered plans: Humana, United Healthcare, and Blue Cross Blue Shield.
 But as of 2020, only Blue Cross Blue Shield and Bright Health remain.12

 If you are low-income, you can get affordable health insurance through the following options:

 With a low income or disability, you may qualify for care through Medicaid.
 As of November 2019, about 750,000 Alabamans enrolled in Medicaid.13

 ALL Kids is a low-cost coverage program for children under the age of 19.
 If your family meets its income restrictions, ALL Kids covers preventative care, sick child doctor visits, immunizations, and more.
 Your child must be a U.S. citizen or eligible immigrant, and not be covered by other insurance.15

 As of November 2019, there were just over 173,000 children enrolled in ALL Kids.16